-AP Source: Peppers returns to Panthers; Adams added too
+AP Source: Busy Panthers bring back Peppers, Munnerlyn

 Peppers' agent Carl Carey on Friday tweeted a picture of his client from when he was drafted No. 2 overall by Carolina in 2002 with the words ''Headed home.''

+After reaching the deal with Peppers, the Panthers continued to make a flurry of moves.

+The source also said the Panthers have agreed to terms with Captain Munnerlyn from the Minnesota Vikings.
+Munnerlyn, who played for the Panthers from 2009 -2013, had 55 tackles last season.

-After reaching the deal with Peppers, the Panthers traded defensive end Kony Ealy and a third-round pick (72nd overall) to New England for the Patriots' second-round pick (No. 64).
+Carolina announced three other free agent signings Friday - wide receivers Russell Shepard from Tampa Bay and Charles Johnson from Minnesota and safety Mike Adams from Indianapolis.
+They traded defensive end Kony Ealy and a third-round pick (72nd overall) to New England for the Patriots' second-round pick (No. 64).

+The Panthers did lose starting offensive tackle Mike Remmers, who signed with the Vikings, his agent Brett Tessler announced Friday on Twitter.
+Remmers was made expendable when the Panthers agreed to terms with free agent offensive tackle Matt Kalil from the Vikings on Thursday.

 Ealy had three sacks and forced two turnovers in a Super Bowl loss to Denver two years ago but never developed into the dominant pass rusher Carolina was hoping for last season, recording just five sacks.
-The trade won't become official until Ealy passes his physical.

-The Panthers also signed unrestricted free agent safety Mike Adams to a two-year contract on Friday.
-Financial terms were not immediately available.

-Also, Panthers starting offensive tackle Mike Remmers signed with the Minnesota Vikings, his agent Brett Tessler announced Friday on Twitter.
-Remmers was made expendable when the Panthers agreed to terms with free agent offensive tackle Matt Kalil on Thursday.
-Terms of Remmers' deal were not announced.
+Shepard and Johnson help fill the voids left by the departures of Ted Ginn Jr. and Philly Brown.

+The 6-foot-1, 195 pound Shepard spent four seasons with the Bucs and posted career highs of 23 receptions, 341 yards receiving and two touchdowns last season.
+The speedy 6-foot-2, 217-pound Johnson has spent his first three seasons with Minnesota, posting 60 receptions for 834 yards and two touchdowns.

-The 5-foot-11, 205-pound Adams comes to Carolina after three seasons with the Indianapolis Colts, where he was named to the Pro Bowl twice.
-A 13-year veteran, Adams is expected to be paired with Kurt Coleman at safety.
+The 5-foot-11, 205-pound Adams has played 13 seasons in the NFL and was named to the Pro Bowl in 2014 and 2015.
+He's expected to be paired another veteran safety Kurt Coleman in the secondary.

+The Panthers might not be done signing free agents either.
+Johnson told reporters Friday night that he bumped into former Vikings teammate Munnerlyn at the Panthers stadium.
+Carolina has a need at nickel back.

-The 37-year-old Peppers has 143 + sacks during 15 NFL seasons, including 7 + last season for the Green Bay Packers.
+The 37-year-old North Carolina native has 143 + sacks during 15 NFL seasons, including 7 + last season for the Green Bay Packers.

 Peppers, Carolina's all-time sack leader, played eight seasons for the Panthers (2002-2009).
 He was selected to the Pro Bowl five times and named All-Pro twice during that span.
 Peppers ranks fifth all-time in NFL history in sacks and still holds the franchise record with 81.

-His run in Carolina, which included one trip to the Super Bowl in 2003, ended with a highly published contract dispute when the North Carolina native refused to play under the franchise tag because he no longer wanted to play in a 4-3 defensive scheme.
+His run in Carolina, which included one trip to the Super Bowl in 2003, ended with a highly published contract dispute when Peppers refused to play under the franchise tag because he no longer wanted to play in a 4-3 defensive scheme.

-He was eventually given his outright release and signed with the Chicago Bears, who played a 3-4 defensive scheme.
+He was eventually given his outright release and signed with the Chicago Bears, who played a 3-4 defensive scheme at the time.
 Peppers was booed harshly when the Bears on returned to Charlotte to play against the Panthers on Oct.
 10, 2010 - a game the Bears won 23-6.

 Despite his age, the 6-foot-7, 287-pound Peppers continues to play at a high level.